 If a tie occurs, the GM decides the order among tied GM--controlled creatures, and the players decide the order among their tied characters.
 The GM can decide the order if the tie is between a monster and a player character.

-a distance up to your speed and take one action
+Your TurnOn your turn, you can move a distance up to your speed and take one action.

 You decide whether to move first or take your action first.
 Your speed— sometimes called your walking speed—is noted on your character sheet.